Would you rather listen instead? Click here for a the 11-minute audio recording

 Apps like Calm.com and Headspace offer enterprise-level meditation and breathing exercises from anywhere from 2-30 minutes long.
 I'm partial to Calm.com and use their Sleep Stories, white noise and nature sounds, breathing exercises, and focus music.
 They even have meditations when traveling on an airplane and commuting (but not while driving!).

 According to the NexTravel report, about half of travelers say they don't get enough sleep, which can compromise the immune system and cause illness after a trip.
 Sleep is essential and trumps exercise and nutrition in my book, especially on the road.
 I've written about it here.
-Companies need to reconsider sending people across time zones without rest and expect them to wake up and kill it at the 8:00 am meeting.
+Companies must reconsider sending people across time zones without rest and expect them to wake up and kill it at the 8:00 am meeting.
 Why not send your travelers a Sleep Pack that is a toolkit for better zzzzs on the road?

 - Wild Essentials contoured sleep mask* – lightweight, adjustable, and because it's contoured, it doesn't leave wrinkles and crinkles on your face.